pinfake/android-emulator-x11/README.md

 # android-emulator-x11
-Docker container ready to run android emulator through x11.
+Docker container ready to run an android emulator through x11.

 You must ensure you're running the container from a user with uid:gid 1000:1000 in the host machine.